 If you’ve uploaded a BMW M5 but it turned out to be a 530d, a Carrera 4S while it is a Carrera 2 your spot will be deleted under tag ‘fake’.
 The same rule applies to replica and/or kit-cars.
 AC Cobra, Ford GT40 and Porsche 550 Speedster replicas are exempt from this rule.

 We decide which cars are accepted on the site.
 If you have spotted a car that is not on the website it will most likely not be accepted, unless of course if you spotted a brand new (super)car which was just released or have a spy shot.
-In that case you should send an email to email@example.com.
-We will decide if the spot is spotworthy.
-We frequently re-evaluate which cars are spotworthy, depending on the rate of uploading.
+In that case you should send an email to firstname.lastname@example.org.
+We will decide if the spot is accepted.
+We frequently re-evaluate which cars are accepted, depending on the rate of uploading.

 - The track(s) itself.